-No other taxes are likely to be material to us levied by the Government of the Cayman Islands except for stamp duties which may be applicable on instruments executed in, or after execution brought within, the jurisdiction of the Cayman Islands.
+No other taxes are likely to be material to us levied by the Government of the Cayman Islands except for stamp duties which may be applicable on instruments executed in, brought to, or produced before a court of the Cayman Islands.
 The Cayman Islands is not party to any double tax treaties which are applicable to any payments made to or by our company.
 There are no exchange control regulations or currency restrictions in the Cayman Islands.